 December 6th is the feast day of Saint Nicholas, the patron saint of children, which appropriately falls during the Advent season.
 This feast day is an especially exciting one for children as they count down the days on their Advent calendars in anticipation of Christmas day.

-This tradition grew from the story of when St. Nicholas threw bags of dowry money, either through a window or down a chimney, into the home of an impoverished family to rescue their daughters from being sold into slavery.
+This tradition grew from the story of when St. Nicholas, the Bishop of Myra, threw bags of dowry money, either through a window or down a chimney, into the home of an impoverished family to rescue their daughters from being sold into slavery.
+This was just one of his many acts of good will and charity towards the poor, especially poor children.

 While Catholics in America aren’t as big on celebrating this feast day with their children, more and more American Catholic families are adopting St. Nicholas Day as a special Advent family tradition, like this family here and here.